Passerculus sandwichensis nevadensis, P. s. savanna, P. s. LABRADORIUS (including oblitus).

 Tout (1947) watched a flock of “thousands” 11 May 1938 in Lincoln Co.
 “Hundreds per mile of fence line” were seen in Nuckolls Co 20 Apr 2007.

 Summer: The breeding range of this species barely reaches the northern and western edges of Nebraska (Johnsgard 1979); summering habitat consists of damp swales in grasslands (Rosche 1982).
-There is only one documented breeding record, but there are other summer reports, mostly in the Panhandle, indicative of isolated breeding colonies.
+There is only one documented breeding record, but there are several other summer reports, mostly in the Panhandle, indicative of isolated breeding colonies.

 The first and only confirmed breeding record was of an adult flushed from a nest with four eggs along Spotted Tail Creek in southern Sioux Co 15 Jul 1994 (Malone and McKinney; Silcock and Rosche 1994, Mollhoff 2022); birds were present there for a few years but were absent in 2010 (Wayne Mollhoff, personal communication).
 This general area and nearby Scotts Bluff Co seems favorable for the species; a specimen, UNSM ZM7288, was collected at Mitchell as long ago as 7 Jul 1916 and there is a breeding record there (AOU 1957).
 One was in Scotts Bluff Co 31 Jul 2010, and a singing bird was a few miles south of Mitchell 25 Jun 2014 in an area where suitable habitat exists.
 There were two records from Scotts Bluff Co in 2019: one singing in a grassy area at Scotts Bluff NM 12 Jun and another in more typical habitat along Highway 26 near Minatare 4 Jun.